 - Virtual Worlds Impacting Real Worlds

-For several years, the Wearable Computer Lab has been at the forefront of outdoor AR research.
+For several years, the Wearable Computer Lab pioneered outdoor AR research.
 Our hardware platform, the Tinmith wearable computer features powerful graphics capabilities, integrated GPS and orientation sensors, and a head worn display.
 Using this system, we are able to conduct research into mobile and outdoor AR interaction techniques.

 - In-situ Modelling in Outdoor AR